 The stories of Michael Phelps and Ray Lewis, David Boudia and Steele Johnson at the 2016 Rio Olympics inspired me to write this post.
 It is encouraging to see videos and articles about (super professional) athletes who dedicate their every win and medal for the glory and honor of God.
 They are rare yet valuable to find.

 Truth is, athletes, because they are trained to be tough and competitive, are usually blinded by the idea that their own perseverance, talent and willpower/ determination can get them through any training and competition.
 Thus, their wins should point out to how good and hardworking they are as an athlete.
-I attest to this as I have seen and experienced this myself during my nine years of journey as a competitive tennis player.
+I attest to this as I have seen and experienced this myself during my ten years of journey as a competitive tennis player.

 I have seen many athletes (locally and internationally) who immensely improved because of so much belief in themselves.
 I have been with many athletes who talk about their athletic lives like nothing else mattered.
 And yes, I was one of them.
 There was a point in my life when depression and suicidal thoughts had hit me because of many non-fulfillments in my tennis life.
 I remember a season in my tennis career in which I had nothing but losing and disappointing my coach, teammates, sponsors and family.